B-Tran/rshell/README.md

 ## Known Bugs

-There were several problems we encountered  in the command input.
+There were several problems we encountered  in the command input

-1. The program might not be able to handle string literals in the command input.
+1. The program might not be able to handle string literals in the command input

-2. Cd is not part of bin file diectory so cd won't work as a command.
+2. Cd is not part of bin file diectory so cd won't work as a command

 3. Nested parentheses may not parse correctly

 4. Nested Bracket displays a different error message than the bash error message

 5. File name sizes that are too long may not work in the TestCmd class

+6. It doesn't work on file names that have spaces in the file name

+7. Error with brackets when used in some situations

 ## Authors & Contributor List